Kego92/CSCI-3308-Project/README.md

 4. In web browser go to http://localhost:3000/

 ## How to Run Tests
-Tests are automatically ran with 'docker compose up'!
+Tests are automatically ran with 'docker compose up', just watch terminal to see the output!

 ## Link to Deployed App
 Coming soon!